Shay Spitz

-Shay Phillip Spitz (史必; born 27 January 1988) is a former professional footballer who played as a midfielder.
+Shay Spitz (史必; born 27 January 1988) is a former professional footballer who played as a midfielder.
 Born in Hong Kong, he represented the United States at international level in beach soccer.

 Spitz holds United States citizenship as well, but grew up in Singapore, Portugal and Australia.
 Despite holding New Zealand and American citizenship, Spitz did not spend time growing up in either country.

-Career
+Club career

 College and amateur

 Spitz took classes at Orange Coast College in Orange County, California for one semester, but did not play intercollegiate soccer.
 In 2006, Spitz transferred to California State University, Fullerton and played college soccer for four years, making 77 appearances and scoring 12 goals.

 Spitz also spent the 2010 season with Hollywood United Hitmen in the USL Premier Development League.

 Professional

 On 15 February 2012, Spitz signed a professional contract with USL Pro club Los Angeles Blues and made his debut on 4 May in a 2–1 win over the Wilmington Hammerheads.